mapbox/mapbox-gl-native/README.md

 The default stylesheet at `bin/style.js` is JSON and is processed into a minified version by the following script:

 ```
-node bin/build-style.js
+node bin/build-style.js bin/style.js out/
 ```

-This is automatically taken care of as a build phase.
+Note: This is automatically taken care of as a build phase so you are not expected to do this manually.

 # Usage